Browser does not support script.

 Deadnaming

-Calling someone by their birth name after they have changed their name.
+Calling someone by their birth name or a previous chosen name after they have changed their name.
 This term is often associated with trans people who have changed their name as part of their transition.
+This can constitute transphobic behaviour if it happens repeatedly and/or deliberately.

 Gender

-Gender refers to the cultural and social distinctions between men and women.
-It consists of three related aspects: a society’s constructed gender roles, norms and behaviours which are essentially based on the sex assigned at birth; gender identity, which is a person’s internal perception of their identity; gender expression, which is the way a person lives in society and interacts with others.
-Gender does not necessarily represent a simple binary choice: some people have a gender identity that cannot be defined simply by the use of the terms woman or man.
+Gender refers to the cultural and social distinctions between people.
+It consists of 3 related aspects: a society's constructed gender roles, norms and behaviours which are typically aligns with the sex assigned at birth; gender identity, which is a person's internal perception of their identity; gender expression, which is the way a person lives in society and interacts with others.
+Gender does not necessarily represent a binary: some people have a gender identity that cannot be defined simply by the use of the terms woman or man.

 Gender expression/presentation

-How a person chooses to outwardly express their gender, within the context of societal expectations of gender.
-A person who does not confirm to societal expectations of gender may not, however, identify as trans.
+How a person chooses to outwardly express their gender, typically within the context of societal expectations of gender.
+A person who does not conform to societal expectations of gender may not, however, identify as trans.

 Gender identity

-A person’s innate sense of their own gender, whether male, female or something else (see non-binary below), which may or may not correspond to the sex assigned at birth.
+A person’s innate sense of their own gender, whether man, woman or a gender identity outside of the binary, which may or may not correspond to the sex assigned at birth.

 Gender non-conformity